-Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 Gramoxone SL 3.0 2.25 to 3 pt/A 1.5 to 2 pt/A paraquat 0.56 to 0.75 lb/A 24
+Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 Gramoxone SL 3.0 2.25 to 3 pt/A 1.5 to 2 pt/A paraquat 0.56 to 0.75 lb/A 1 24

--A Special Local Needs Label 24(c) has been approved for Gramoxone SL 2.0 in VA (expires 12/31/2022) and a Supplemental Label in DE for the use of both Gramoxone formulations for postharvest application to desiccate the crop.
-Apply after the last harvest for bareground or plasticulture.

--Always include an adjuvant.
-Spray coverage is essential for optimum effectiveness.

--See the label for additional information and warnings.

--Rainfastness 30 min.
-A maximum of 2 applications for crop desiccation are allowed.

--Restricted-use pesticide.
-Only certified applicators, who successfully complete the paraquat-specific training, can mix, load or apply paraquat.
+- -Supplemental Label in DE for the use of both Gramoxone formulations for postharvest application to desiccate the crop. - -For bareground or plasticulture, apply after the last harvest. -Always include an adjuvant.
+Spray coverage is essential for optimum effectiveness. -See the label for additional information and warnings. -Rainfastness 30 min.
+A maximum of 2 applications for crop desiccation are allowed. - -Restricted-use pesticide.
+Only certified applicators, who successfully complete the paraquat-specific training, can mix, load, or apply paraquat.
 Application of paraquat "under the direct supervision" of a certified applicator is no longer allowed.
-Required training link (http://usparaquattraining.com); certified applicators must repeat training every three years.
+Required training link (https://campus.extension.org/enrol/index.php?id=2201); certified applicators must repeat training every three years.

-4. Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recommended in our region due to potential crop injury concerns.
+4. Other 4.
+Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recommen recommended in our region due to potential crop injury concerns.
+Group Product Name (=Restricted Use) Active Ingredient 14 Aim carfentrazone 14 Valkos 51 WDG flumioxazin 14 Vida pyraflufen

-recommen ded in our region due to potential crop injury concerns.

-Group Product Name (=Restricted Use) Active Ingredient

-14 Aim carfentrazone

-14 Valkos 51 WDG flumioxazin

-14 Vida pyraflufen